hamidzr/webcam-mods/README.md

 ## Installation

-You might need to include the root directory in your `$PYTHONPATH`.
-To do so run the following:
+Depending on your python setup you might need to include the current directory in your `$PYTHONPATH`.

-`export PYTHONPATH="$PYTHONPATH:./"`
+To do so run the following: `export PYTHONPATH="$PYTHONPATH:./"`

 ### Dependencies